Andy Robinson (footballer, born 1979)

-Andrew Mark Robinson (born 3 November 1979) is an English footballer who plays for Rock Ferry Social.
+Andrew Mark Robinson (born 3 November 1979) is an English former professional footballer who played as a winger.

 Robinson's professional career began in 2002 at Tranmere Rovers and concluded in 2015 after a short stint at Shrewsbury Town.
 In this time, he made 332 league appearances in representing four clubs, scoring 64 goals.
 During his five years with Swansea City, he won the Football League Trophy in 2006 and the League One title in 2008.

-Football career
+Career

 Early career

 Robinson began his football career playing for non-League Merseyside team Cammell Laird before being recruited by Tranmere Rovers on 1 December 2002.
 Rovers overlooked his potential however and soon released him, allowing Swansea City to snap him up; initially on a three-month trial then on a permanent basis.